-- 1. We are currently on a 5-year PT testing rotation, and will test in 2024.
-Exceptions to this are: showing at State Fair or birds purchased out of state without a Proof of Origin from a PT Clean Flock form must be tested within 90 days of the show.
-For more information about the blood testing requirements, consult "Information about Disease Testing Requirements for Poultry and Gamebirds in Kansas" by Scott Beyer, available from the Extension Office. - 2.
-Each member may exhibit one pen per breed per class or two single entries per breed per class, with a maximum of 12 birds total.
-It is required that poultry be banded to insure proper identification. - 3.
-Judging of classes will be done primarily on the basis of exhibition qualities as described in "The American Standard of Perfection"
+1. We are currently on a 5-year PT testing rotation, and 2029 is our year to test.

+2. Each member may exhibit one pen per breed per class or two single entries per breed per class, with a maximum of 12 birds total.
+It is required that poultry be banded to insure proper identification.

+3. Judging of classes will be done primarily on the basis of exhibition qualities as described in "The American Standard of Perfection"